 Mind like Water with GTD — An Interview with David Allen (Part 2)

-James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
+James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

 On game-changer apps, backlog zero, AI vs. GTD… and more

 David Allen is the author and creator of Getting Things Done, a time and project management method that is one of the most widely adopted for personal and professional productivity.

 In the 6th edition of Workflow, David chats with us about the beginning and development of GTD, game-changer apps, his view on AI and its competition with GTD, and ways to live a purposeful life.

 Simone: Do you think there have been any new technology or apps that would make us not only work differently, but actually think differently?